-Jaguar Land Rover's UK operations take place at five locations, with three vehicle manufacturing plants - two in the West Midlands at Castle Bromwich and Solihull, one near Liverpool in Halewood - and two advanced design and engineering centres at Gaydon and Whitley.
-These facilities provide 29,000 jobs, with over 19,000 of these provided across the network of sites in the West Midlands.
-Furthermore, £500 million is being invested into developing a new Engine Manufacturing Centre site near Wolverhampton, due to open in 2015, which is expected to provide circa 1,400 jobs once at full capacity.
+Jaguar Land Rover's UK operations take place at various locations, with three vehicle manufacturing plants - two in the West Midlands at Castle Bromwich and Solihull, one is located near to Liverpool in Halewood - and two advanced design and engineering centres at Gaydon (Stratford District) and Whitley (Coventry).
+There are new facilities located at Fen End, near Kenilworth and Prologis Park in Ryton.
+Furthermore, Jaguar Land Rover has invested £1 billion in its Engine Manufacturing Centre near Wolverhampton, which opened in 2015.
+The facility is expected to provide circa 1,400 jobs and construction is underway to add 85,000 sqm of additional floorspace to the manufacturing facility.